Banning TikTok

 The concern isn’t the future of any single initiative; it’s the pattern of these things winking out.
 As work like DiResta’s has shown, the flow of funds financing online political speech (including advertising) is dangerously opaque.
 We need access and transparency for those who study it, and in real time, not years after the event.

-In this, as so much else, the US continues to clash with the EU, which it accused in December of breaching its rules with respect to disinformation, transparency, and extreme content.
+In this, as so much else, the US continues to clash with the EU, which accused the US in December of breaching its rules with respect to disinformation, transparency, and extreme content.
 Last month, it formally charged Musk’s site for violating the Digital Services Act, for which Musk could be liable for a fine of up to 6% of exTwitter’s global revenue.
 Among the EU’s complaints is the lack of a searchable and reliable advertisement repository – again, an important element of the transparency we need.
 Its handling of disinformation and calls to violence during the current UK riots may be added to the investigation.

 Musk will be suing *us*, next.